James Gandolfini as Tony Soprano, New Jersey mob boss

 Tony steps into Holsten’s wearing a black lightweight silk short-sleeve bowling shirt with gray and cream front panels.
 The shirt has seven gray plastic buttons down the plain front, including the top button that he leaves undone under the notched camp collar.

-Most of the shirt – including the collar, the entire back, and the half sleeves – is black.
-The front of the shirt – from the shoulder seams down to the straight-cut bottom hem – is a gray silk panel with each side split by a wide cream “stripe” panel.
+Most of the body of the shirt—including the collar, the entire back, and the half-length sleeves—is black.
+The front of the shirt, from the shoulder seams down to the straight-cut bottom hem, is a gray silk panel with each side split by a wide cream “stripe” panel.
+According to a 2011 auction listing, the shirt was made by Mix Studio.

-With this outfit, Tony wears a slightly heavier lambskin black leather jacket, differentiated by a horizontal seam that runs across both chest panels.
-Like a bomber jacket and several others worn by Tony, it has a shirt-style collar and a zip front with a matching black leather tab on the metal pull.
+With this outfit, Tony wears a slightly heavier lambskin black leather jacket by Claiborne, differentiated by a horizontal seam that runs across both chest panels.
+Like a bomber jacket and several others worn by Tony, it has a shirt-style collar and a zip front with a matching black leather tab on the metal pull, which is etched with “CLAIBORNE” to identify the brand.
 Other than the horizontal seam and the vertical welt hand pocket on each side, it has a very clean look with plain cuffs and no straps, buttons, or snaps on the waistband.

-Tony wears a pair of black wool trousers with double reverse pleats, slanted side pockets, and cuffed bottoms.
-Many of the trousers worn by James Gandolfini on the show were appropriated sourced from the Italian-tailored brand Zanella, and it’s very possible that these are no exception.
+Tony wears a pair of black wool trousers with double reverse pleats, slanted side pockets, and turn-ups (cuffs).
+Many of the trousers worn by James Gandolfini on the show were appropriated sourced from the Italian-tailored brand Zanella, these are no exception.
 His untucked shirt covers the trouser waistband, but he likely wears a black leather belt to match both his footwear and the general color scheme of his outfit.

 Since the significant bulk of this scene is set while Tony is sitting at a restaurant table, most of the “below the waist” costuming info comes from Arnaldo Magnani’s on-set photos posted on Getty Images while the scene was being filmed in Bloomfield in late March 2007.
-In addition to other wardrobe points, the photos confirm that Tony is wearing a pair of black leather split-toe bluchers, likely with black dress socks.
+In addition to other wardrobe points, the photos confirm that Tony is wearing a pair of black leather split-toe Allen Edmonds “Walton” derby shoes, likely with black dress socks.

 Although most of his clothing is black, Tony’s accessories are always all gold (a winning color combination that appeals to the sports base in my hometown) with two gold pieces on each hand and one around his neck.

-As always, he wears a gold open-link chain necklace with a pendant of St. Jerome that buries itself somewhere between his chest hair and his ubiquitous white ribbed cotton sleeveless undershirt.
+As always, he wears a gold open-link chain necklace with a pendant of St. Anthony that buries itself somewhere between his chest hair and his ubiquitous white ribbed cotton sleeveless undershirt.
+(Note that I’d previously identified this as a St. Jerome pendant before I received a correction from BAMF Style reader Dylan Singh explaining that Tony wears the more common—and more name-appropriate—St. Anthony.)

-Tony’s left wrist holds his usual yellow gold Rolex President Day-Date, a luxury watch befitting the proud leader of a powerful organization like the DeMeo crime family.
+Tony’s left wrist is adorned with his usual yellow gold Rolex “President” Day-Date, a luxury watch befitting the proud leader of a powerful organization like the DeMeo crime family.
 Tony honors his other family by proudly wearing a gold wedding band on the ring finger of his left hand.

 The mobster’s mobster, Tony would never leave the house without his gold pinky ring, which flashes a ruby and diamond clustered together from his right pinky.
 On his right wrist, he wears a gold chain-link bracelet.